srnazng/Instagram/README.md

     - [X] Feed Tab (to view all posts from all users)
     - [X] Capture Tab (to make a new post using the Camera and Photo Gallery)
     - [X] Profile Tab (to view only the current user's posts, in a grid)
-- [ ] Show the username and creation time for each post
+- [X] Show the username and creation time for each post
 - User Profiles:
     - [X] Allow the logged in user to add a profile photo
     - [X] Display the profile photo with each post
-    - [ ] Tapping on a post's username or profile photo goes to that user's profile page
+    - [X] Tapping on a post's username or profile photo goes to that user's profile page
-    - [ ] User Profile shows posts in a grid
+    - [X] User Profile shows posts in a grid
 - [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [X] User can like a post and see number of likes for each post in the post details screen.

 The following **additional** features are implemented:

 - [X] Make posts using photos from gallery
 - [X] Add profile name and biography
 - [X] Edit profile photo, name, and biography
+- [X] User can like a post and see number of likes for each post in the post home feed screen

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Better ways to determine if a post has been liked by a user

 ## Video Walkthrough